saleor/saleor-docs/docs/api-process/product.md

 - `id` - Unique product ID.

-Imagine that you want to render a product details page in the storefront.
+Imagine that you want to render a product details page in a storefront.
 In this case, we would ask for the following fields:

 - `name` - The name of the product.
 - `description` - The description of the product in a plain text format.